EV Charger on a Budget: How to Charge at Home for Under $500

 | 48A | 60A breaker (heavy load) | ~37 miles/hour | May trigger panel upgrade |

 The budget math is simple: a 32A charger on a 40A circuit draws less from your panel than a 48A charger on a 60A circuit.
-That smaller load is often the difference between “your panel passes” and “you need a $3,000 upgrade.”
+That smaller load is often the difference between "your panel passes" and "you need a panel upgrade," which typically costs $2,000 to $4,500.

-Bottom line: Unless you drive 150+ miles daily or need to fast-charge for multiple road trips per week, a 32A charger does everything you need — and keeps you in budget territory.
+Bottom line: Unless you drive 150+ miles daily or need to fast-charge for multiple road trips per week, a 32A charger does everything you need, and it keeps you in budget territory.

 Jason Walls